gihanmarasingha/autogradinglean/README.md

   the GitHub Classroom roster.
 * `output_cols` are the names of other columes in the student data file that should be included in the reporting methods of GitHubClassroom.

+#### Assignment types

+* `default` the full name of the class that will be used to grade every assignment in this classroom for which there is no other specified class.
+* `assignmentXXXXXX` the name of the class used to grade the assignment with ID XXXXXX.

 ### Methods